Soft Language Prompts for Language Transfer: Methodology

 \paragraph{Language Modeling Objective.}

-To train language-specific representations, unlabelled data from selected languages is necessary, and choosing an appropriate training objective is integral.
-As we employ an encoder-decoder architecture, we chose \textit{span corruption} as objective, which has been shown to work well in previous work~\cite{10.5555/3455716.3455856, xue2021mt5}.
-Unlike casual language modeling objective, where the LLM is trained to predict the next token in a sequence, in \textit{span corruption}, 15\% of tokens in the input text is randomly masked using sentinel tokens.
-The only purpose of sentinel tokens is for masking parts of the input, which the LLM is tasked to predict~\cite{10.5555/3455716.3455856}.
-Finally, the LLM is trained to reconstruct masked tokens to obtain the original input text.
-In this manner, the LLM learns linguistic nuances and patterns that are beneficial in training task-specific adapters and soft prompts.
+Training language-specific representations requires unlabelled data from the selected languages and careful selection of an appropriate training objective.
+Given our use of an encoder-decoder architecture, we adopt \textit{span corruption} as the training objective, which has been shown to be effective in prior work~\cite{10.5555/3455716.3455856, xue2021mt5}.
+Unlike the casual language modeling objective, where the LLM predicts the next token in a sequence, \textit{span corruption} randomly masks 15\% of the tokens in the input text using sentinel tokens.
+These tokens serve solely to mark the masked parts, which the LLM is tasked to reconstruct~\cite{10.5555/3455716.3455856}.
+Finally, the LLM is trained to predict the original tokens for the masked portions, enabling it to learn linguistic nuances and patterns that are crucial for training task-specific adapters and soft prompts.